nobledynamic/nobledynamic.github.io/content/posts/march_madness_1/index.md

   - "rogernoble"
 tags:
   - "Microsoft Fabric"
+series: ["Fabric Madness"]
+series_order: 1
 ---

 ## Introduction

-March madness is currently in full swing.
-For the uninitiated, [March Madness](https://en.wikipedia.org/wiki/NCAA_Division_I_men%27s_basketball_tournament) (MM) is a United States (US) college basketball tournament that features the best college basketball teams in the US.
+At the time of writing, it's basketball season in the United States, and there is a lot of excitement around the men's and women's college basketball tournaments.
 The format is single elimination, so over the course of several rounds, teams are eliminated, till eventually we get a champion.
-This tournament is not only a showcase of upcoming basketball talent, but also a fertile ground for data enthusiasts to analyze trends and predict outcomes.
+This tournament is not only a showcase of upcoming basketball talent, but (more importantly) also a fertile ground for data enthusiasts to analyze trends and predict outcomes.

-What's great about MM is that there is lots of data available, and we at [Noble Dynamic](https://nobledynamic.com/) wanted to take a crack at it :nerd_face:.
+One of the great things about sports (perhaps the only thing!) is that there is lots of data available, and we at [Noble Dynamic](https://nobledynamic.com/) wanted to take a crack at it :nerd_face:.

 We've decided to explore some of the most interesting functionalities offered by [Microsoft Fabric](https://www.microsoft.com/en-us/microsoft-fabric), a recent all-in-one cloud data tool launched by Microsoft, to tackle this challenge.

-This is the first part of a series of posts about March Madness.
+This is the first part of a series of posts about *Fabric Madness*.

 In this blog post, we'll be going over:
 - Data Wrangling using the notebook built-in data wrangler
 - Fast Exploratory Data Analysis (EDA) and Feature Engineering with the help of PySpark
 - Tracking the performance of different Machine Learning (ML) Models using Experiments
 - Selecting the best performing model using the ML Model functionality
-- Predicting the winner of this year's MM tournament
+- Predicting the winner of this year's tournament

 Let's get to the first step, getting and processing data to create a dataset with relevant features.